dmlebron/DesignPatterns/README.md

-# Model View View-Model Ale
+# Model View View-Model - Flavor Ale

 ## TODO:
 - [ ] update readme with more information about this flavor.